astropy/astropy-tools/documents/affiliated_package_review_process.md

+# DEPRECATED

+This version of this documented is deprecated.
+The canonical copy can be found [in the astropy project-wide policies repo](https://github.com/astropy/project/blob/master/affiliated/affiliated_package_review_process.md).

  # Procedure for the proposal, review, and acceptance of Astropy-affiliated packages

 This document describes the procedure for proposing, reviewing, and making a